-Where a concern arises relating to actions, policies or directions of a Regional Health Authority, and time is of the essence, collegial discussions should be undertaken as soon as possible between the designated representatives of the Union and the College of Medicine’s officials in the following order:
+Where a concern arises relating to actions, policies or directions of the SHA, and time is of the essence, collegial discussions should be undertaken as soon as possible between the designated representatives of the Union and the College of Medicine’s officials in the following order:

-Article 6.2 Phase Two: JCC – Evolving Issues Within University Jurisdiction
+6.2 Phase Two: JCC – Evolving Issues Within University Jurisdiction

 A Joint Consultative Committee (JCC) shall be established with a maximum of four (4) members appointed by each of the Employer and the Union.
-The JCC shall meet at least quarterly, and more frequently if necessary.
+The JCC shall meet at the request of either party.
 There will be no requirement as to quorum so long as each party to this Agreement is represented.
 There will be no voting, and each party is responsible for its own notes.
 Where possible, agenda items should be shared in advance of the actual meeting.
 The goals and objectives of the JCC shall include:

 A dispute regarding the application or interpretation of this Agreement with respect to non-academic matters, or a contention that formal discipline has been applied without just cause may be referred by a Resident, through the Union, to the grievance procedure.
 The Union or the Employer may also commence a policy grievance regarding a matter of general application or interpretation.
 A Resident shall have the right to Union representation at any stage of the grievance procedure.

 If the party that initiated the grievance considers the response of the other party unsatisfactory, the matter may be referred to Step Two, where a review meeting or meetings will occur, commencing within thirty (30) days of such reference.
-The meeting or meetings will involve, at a minimum, the Associate Vice-President, Human Resources of the Employer and the President of PAIRS, or their designates.
+The meeting or meetings will involve, at a minimum, the Associate Vice-President, People and Resources of the Employer and the President of RDoS, or their designates.
 Every effort will be made to negotiate a settlement to the grievance.

 If the grievance cannot be resolved, either party may refer the matter to arbitration within thirty (30) days of the last Step Two meeting relating to it.